elyar-adil/SqlDumper/README.md

 # SqlDumper

-A Java library to dump MySQL databases, without binary dependencies.
+A pure Java library to dump MySQL databases, without using binary dependencies like mysqldump.

 Usage:
 ```java